Continuing bonds: Core concepts

 Continuing bonds theory posits that relationships with deceased individuals continue beyond death, becoming integrated into the ongoing lives and identities of the bereaved.
-Rather than framing these bonds as attachments that must eventually be relinquished, the theory recognizes them as evolving extensions of pre-existing relationships—maintained through various practices, rituals, and internal dialogues—that shape both personal and collective identities.
+Rather than framing these bonds as attachments that must eventually be relinquished, the theory recognizes them as evolving extensions of pre-existing relationships which are maintained through various practices, rituals, and internal dialogues that shape both personal and collective identities.

 Central to continuing bonds is the recognition that grief unfolds within relational and social contexts.
 The bereaved often experience the deceased's presence in their internal world through memories, imagined dialogues, dreams, or sensory experiences.
 These internal connections are not pathological or illusory; rather, they reflect a realistic continuation of the relationship, acknowledging the deceased's lasting influence on the bereaved person's identity, decisions, and values.

 The presence of the deceased is also sustained externally through symbolic objects, shared rituals, and communal practices.
 Personal items that belonged to the deceased or physical locations associated with their memory serve as tangible anchors for the relationship.
-Cultural and religious rituals—from individual acts such as visiting graves, lighting candles, or writing letters, to collective ceremonies—provide structured ways of maintaining and reaffirming these bonds.
+Cultural and religious rituals from individual acts such as visiting graves, lighting candles, or writing letters, to collective ceremonies often provide structured ways of maintaining and reaffirming these bonds.

 An essential contribution of continuing bonds theory is its emphasis on intersubjectivity and collective meaning-making.
 Grief is inherently social; it involves shared narratives, communal rituals, and collective representations that embed the deceased within broader cultural and societal frameworks.
 Funeral practices and eulogies, for example, serve as spaces where individual grief intersects with collective memory, reinforcing bonds with the deceased through shared stories and public acknowledgment.

 Continuing bonds also function as collective representations within wider social and political contexts.
 Societies often embed relationships with their deceased within their cultural narratives and identities.
 Cemeteries, memorial sites, and public commemorations of significant figures or community members illustrate how continuing bonds sustain social cohesion, reinforce group identity, and mediate collective memory.
 For instance, national cemeteries or shrines dedicated to fallen soldiers symbolize powerful societal ties, reinforcing national identity and social solidarity.

 Furthermore, these bonds often reflect a sense of reciprocity between the living and the dead.
-Ritual practices in various cultures—such as ancestor veneration or charitable acts performed in the memory of the deceased—express mutual relationships.
+Ritual practices in various cultures such as ancestor veneration or charitable acts performed in the memory of the deceased, express mutual relationships.
 The living engage in acts believed to assist the deceased spiritually, while the deceased are seen as offering moral guidance, solace, and inspiration to the living.